gzachariadis/Knowledge-Base/docs/digital-accounts/authentication/passwordless-authentication/authentication-methods/passkeys.md

 The aim is to be as hardware-based as possible.

-#### Security Features
+### Security Features

-- Phishing Protection — Passkeys stop phishing attacks.
+- <span>Phishing Protection</span> — Passkeys stop phishing attacks.
 Since you don’t manually type anything to log in, a hacker can’t trick you into entering your password on a fake website.
 The authentication process relies on your device, so it only works on the legitimate website or app.

-- Data Breach Protection — Your private-keys is not susceptible to data breach on the website/app’s server, meaning it can't be stolen to impersonate you, just like a password can.
+- <span>Data Breach Protection</span> — Your private-keys is not susceptible to data breach on the website/app’s server, meaning it can't be stolen to impersonate you, just like a password can.

-- Increased Security — RSA cryptographic keys are so long, it’s a virtual impossibility to break them, compared to weak passwords that can be easily cracked.
+- <span>Security</span> — RSA cryptographic keys are so long, it’s a virtual impossibility to break them, compared to weak passwords that can be easily cracked.

-#### Privacy Concerns
+### Privacy Concerns

 ##### Biometrics

 I am not aware of any devices, aka, mobile phones that send biometric data to providers, like Google or another manufacturer.
 I wholeheartedly believe they are stored on the device, if that's not the case, I would for sure advise against using biometrics to unlock your passkeys, just like I wouldn't store them in the cloud.

 But how do biometrics work?
 Biometrics, are an **indirect method**, for sending your pin or password to the device itself, that's what actually triggers the unlock function.
-In other words, instead of typing your pin, the fingerprint reader, checks what it has *"on-file"* within local storage, and compares it with what feedback is pressed upon the reader and when those match, the pin is transmitted to the device causing an unlock trigger. **The final action is always a pin code that triggers the unlock, not biometrics.**
+In other words, instead of typing your pin, the fingerprint reader, checks what it has "on-file" within local storage, and compares it with what feedback is pressed upon the reader and when those match, the pin is transmitted to the device causing an unlock trigger. **The final action is always a pin code that triggers the unlock, not biometrics.**

 The biometrics are not what you think too, it’s **not a picture of your face or your fingerprint**.
 The typical fingerprint tech is a Capacitance Grid, the capacitors get charged and emit a value, multiple of those values together form a pattern that’s unique to your finger.